Home Metro Vancouver Municipalities and Parts of Town The Town of Fort Langley Fort Langley Cranberry Festival

 Cranberry Festival Activities

-There is always a variety of family-friendly activities available.
-The event in 2023 also had live music and beer.
-The Fort Langley Cranberry Festival usually features a pancake breakfast in the morning as well.
+The event also has live music and beer.
+The festival features a pancake breakfast in the morning, usually at 8:00 am.
 There are often cooking demonstrations and all kinds of cranberry-themed things to do and look at.

 Fort Langley’s regular weekly Farmers Market also takes place at the same time as the festival in its regular location at 9025 Glover Road.
 The venue is just a block or so from the rest of the village’s main festival activities.
 The market is always a popular one, and especially so during the Cranberry Festival.